The European canon is here....

-Released January 1976
+Released on 23 January 1976

 Recorded in Los Angeles

-By 1976, the cocaine-addled David Bowie had start to leave behind his supposed "white soul" experiment that resulted in 1975's "Young Americans" album and, ditching the powder blue suits, reinvented himself as "The Thin White Duke" complete with accusations of giving Nazi salutes at London's Victoria station and giving out various pretentious pronouncements about the state of global politics and so on.
+By 1976, the cocaine-addled David Bowie had start to leave behind his supposed "white soul" experiment that resulted in 1975's Young Americans album and, ditching the powder blue suits, reinvented himself as "The Thin White Duke" complete with accusations of giving Nazi salutes at London's Victoria Station and giving out various pretentious pronouncements about the state of global politics and so on.
 Bowie's persona was not a particularly pleasant one at this time, however, indulged by an adoring media (despite the goldmine that punk was about the give them) and still extremely drug-ravaged he managed to come up with this work of genius.
 Ever the enigma inside a riddle or whatever the saying is.
 The great chameleon changeling had done it again.

 1. Station To Station

 Station To Station - here we went then, getting on the trans-Europe train with the monochrome “Thin White Duke”.
 It all began with this, Bowie’s longest-ever track.

 It is overflowing with Krautrock Kraftwerk influences, particularly in its slow building first half, where chugging train noises give way to industrial piano, drums and rhythm guitar.
 This is all very dense, sparse and stark.
 The second half of the song finds it going far more upbeat after five minutes with the “once there were mountains” part that eventually morphs into the concluding “the European canon is here” refrain.
 All the parts of the track are really atmospheric and, although minimalist in essence, it seems as if it is full of activity.
 From its initial throbbing bass, two note piano and then thumping drums it is a vibrant delight of inventive ingenuity.

 Bowie also addresses his drug habit head-on with the “it’s not the side effects of the cocaine” line.